 2. Jatyadi Lepam

-Jatyadi lepam is considered as the best ayurvedic antiseptic cream having lots of medicinal properties in it.
+Jatyadi lepam is considered as the best ayurvedic antiseptic cream for ringworm having lots of medicinal properties in it.
 The lepam is composed of Nimba, Patola, Nimba patra, etc. that pacifies the aggravated pitta and provide relieve from redness, dryness, itchiness, swelling, etc.

 Method of Application – Apply the Jatyadi Lepam on the affected area.